KnifeDad/HubHunter/README.md

 - 📊 Quick stats overview for each candidate
 - 💾 Save potential candidates for later review
 - 🔄 Efficient workflow with accept/reject actions
+- 📋 Advanced sorting capabilities for all candidate fields
+- 🔎 Smart filtering system to find the perfect match

 ## 🛠️ Tech Stack